Unboxed-Software/solana-course/content/close-mint.md

 # Summary
  - The original Token Program only allowed closing token accounts, but not mint accounts.
- - Token Extension Program includes `MintCloseAuthority` extension which allows mint accounts to be closed.
+ - Token Extensions Program includes the `close mint` extension which allows mint accounts to be closed.
- - For a mint with the `MintCloseAuthority` extension, all supply of the mint needs to be burned first.
+ - To close a mint with the `close mint` extension, the supply of said mint needs to be 0.

 # Overview

-The original Token Program only allows owners to close token accounts, but it is impossible to close mint accounts.
-In the Token Extension Program, it is possible to close mint accounts that are initialized with the `MintCloseAuthority` extension.
+The original Token Program only allows owners to close token accounts, not mint accounts.
+So if you create a mint, you'll never be able to close the account.
+This has resulted in a lot of wasted space on the blockchain.
+To remedy this, the Token Extensions Program introduced the `close mint` extension.
+This simply allows a mint account to be closed and the lamports refunded.
+The only caveat, is the supply of said mint needs to be 0.

-This is a nice improvement for developers, who may have thousands of mint accounts that could be cleaned up and be refunded for.
-Additionally, users who decide to burn their NFTs can now recoup the entire rent cost, since they can now also close the mint account.
+This extension is a nice improvement for developers, who may have thousands of mint accounts that could be cleaned up and be refunded for.
+Additionally it's great for NFT holders who wish to burn their NFT.
+They will not be able to recuperate all of the costs, ie closing the mint, metadata and token accounts.
+Whereas before, if someone burned an NFT would only recuperate the metadata and token account's rents.

+The `close mint` extension, adds an additional field `MintCloseAuthority` to the mint account.
+This is the address of the authority to actually close the account.

+Again, for a mint to be closed with this extension, the supply has to be 0.
+So if any of this token is minted, it will have to be burned first.

 ## Create Mint with Close Authority